 | Elite | 2.00×+ | 2.50×+ | 2.75×+ | 5+ years |

-Male standards.
-Female ratios are approximately 60-70% of these values at equivalent levels.
+Note: Values indicate male standards.
+Female strength ratios are structurally evaluated at approximately 60-70% of these metrics at corresponding experience levels.

 | Lift | Untrained | Novice | Intermediate | Advanced | Elite |